If you have a safeguarding concern which you wish to report, then you can do by phoning: The First Contact Service on 03000 26 79 79.

 Review of Policy and Practice

-In order to ensure that best practice is maintained, our policies are reviewed at least regularly to incorporate the latest statutory guidance emerge.
+In order to ensure that best practice is maintained, our policies are reviewed regularly to incorporate the latest statutory guidance emerge.